devential/devential.github.io/_posts/2014-8-29-USB-Linux.md

 where `~/target/path.img` is the path to where and what the `.img` file will be saved as, and `~/source/path.iso` is the path to your disk image. on OS X, you can simply drag and drop the disk image file onto the terminal window to input the file’s path to avoid any errors in text entry.
 OS X will append the `.dmg` file extension to the end of the target file; changing this file extension is not necessary.

-Once this is finished, enter
+Once this is finished, enter the command

 	diskutil list

-to identify your USB stick. note the device’s properties such as name and size to correctly identify it; you can remove your USB stick, run the command again and note which disk is no longer visible to make sure that you have correctly identified the drive.
+to identify your USB stick.
+Note the device’s properties such as name and size to correctly identify it; you can remove your USB stick, run the command again and note which disk is no longer visible to make sure that you have correctly identified the drive.

 Once you’re sure of your device information, take note of the device node; it should be in the format `/dev/diskN`, where `N` is a number assigned to your USB drive.
 Unmount the drive with the command